eranpeer/FakeIt/README.md

 Open the tests/all_tests.vcxproj project file with Visual Studio 2013.
 Build and run the project and check the test results.

 ## Limitations
-* Currently only GCC, Clang and MS C++ are supported.
+* Currently only GCC, Clang and MSC++ are supported.
 * Can't mock classes with multiple inheritance.
 * Can't mock classes with virtual inheritance.
 * Currently mocks are not thread safe.